Gnimuc/CImGui.jl/README.md

 ## Installation

 **This is the doc for the v1.79 release, not the master branch.
 The master branch is currently being revamped.
-Please take a look at #52 for the future directions of this package.**
+Please check [#52](https://github.com/Gnimuc/CImGui.jl/discussions/52) for the future directions of this package.**

 ```julia
 pkg> add CImGui